Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 [Reference link](https://support.microsoft.com/en-us/topic/reduce-the-file-size-of-a-picture-in-microsoft-office-8db7211c-d958-457c-babd-194109eb9535)

 #### Q65.
 Before you send a document to an external client, you must remove personal information--including document author names, comments, and hidden text--from the doc.
-What tool can help you locate and clean up these details??
+What tool can help you locate and clean up these details?

 - [ ] Accessibility Checker
 - [ ] Check Compatibility